Physical distancing, masks, vaccines, and other preventive measures

 This study reinforces the message that we can help prevent COVID deaths by wearing masks.

-As I start seeing more friends and family, does it matter whether we meet indoors or outdoors?
+If I want to visit friends and family, does it matter whether we meet indoors or outdoors?

-As you gradually expand your social circle, you are better off meeting friends and family outdoors.
+You are better off meeting friends and family outdoors.
 We know that coronavirus spreads when someone breathes in virus that an infected person emits through coughs or sneezes, or when they talk or breathe.
-A recent study found that in a confined, laboratory setting, droplets containing viral particles can remain afloat for eight to 14 minutes.
+Research has shown that in a confined, laboratory setting, droplets containing viral particles can remain afloat for eight to 14 minutes.
 Smaller infectious viral particles, called aerosols, can drift around in the air even longer.

 Outdoors, air currents are more likely to scatter and dilute the virus, making transmission less likely than in a home, office, or other confined space with limited air circulation.
 Even outdoors, however, it's important to maintain a physical distance of at least six feet and wear a mask, to reduce risk even further.